Carrie (1976 film): Plot

-Sixteen-year-old Carrie White is a shy high school student who is frequently bullied by her peers.
+16-year-old Carrie White is a shy high school student who is frequently bullied by her peers.
 When Carrie experiences her first period while showering after gym class, she panics, having never been taught about menstruation.
 Her female classmates laugh and throw tampons and sanitary pads at her until the gym teacher, Miss Collins, intervenes.
 Her abusive and religiously fanatical mother, Margaret, tells Carrie that her period was caused by sin and locks Carrie in a "prayer closet" to pray to God for forgiveness.
-At school, Miss Collins reprimands Carrie's tormentors by punishing them with exercise detention, threatening to suspend them and revoke their prom tickets if they refuse.
+At school, Miss Collins reprimands Carrie's tormentors by punishing them with exercise detention, threatening to suspend them, and revoke their prom tickets if they refuse.
 Carrie's longtime bully, Chris Hargensen, eventually refuses and gets banned from the prom.

 Plotting vengeance against Carrie, Chris and her delinquent boyfriend Billy Nolan break into a farm and slaughter pigs to drain their blood into a bucket, which they place above the school's stage in the gym.
 Carrie realizes she can control objects with her mind when she is upset.
-She learns her abilities are the result of telekinesis and begins researching books on the subject.
+She learns that her abilities result from telekinesis and begins researching books on the subject.
 Sue Snell, a classmate who feels remorseful for her part in bullying Carrie, asks her popular athlete boyfriend, Tommy Ross, to invite Carrie to prom.
 Carrie believes the proposition is a prank, but he insists it is genuine, and she eventually accepts.
-When Carrie informs her mother she plans to attend the prom, she angrily forbids her.
+When Carrie informs her mother that she plans to attend the prom, she angrily forbids her.
 Despite her protests, Carrie rebels as Margaret witnesses evidence of her daughter's telekinetic powers, denouncing Carrie as a witch corrupted by sin.